heyMP/ist402-docker/labs/5-nodejs-todo-app/README.md

 This is an example of how the previous applications were built.
 In a real-world scenario, you would distribute a `Dockerfile` that describes how the actual container is built.

 In this case, we have a todo application that is built on nodejs.
-If we inspect the Dockerfile we will see that we are installing the apps dependencies as well as telling the container how to start the application.
+If we inspect the [Dockerfile](https://github.com/heyMP/ist402-docker/blob/master/labs/5-nodejs-todo-app/Dockerfile) we will see that we are installing the apps dependencies as well as telling the container how to start the application.

-Let's look at our [Dockerfile](https://github.com/heyMP/ist402-docker/blob/master/labs/5-nodejs-todo-app/Dockerfile) for this application.

 ```Dockerfile
 FROM node:10-alpine